 Keeping you safe.

-Working alongside people throughout this time in Orri’s online day care, we have been able to respond very much in the here and now, again – learning from our clients about what they need to support them, and exploring together the specific difficulties that they are experiencing and understanding some of the dynamics that changes in lockdown living are bringing.
+Since launching our online treatment earlier this year, we have been able to respond very much in the here and now, learning from our clients about what they need to support them, and exploring together the specific difficulties that they are experiencing.

 How we provide treatment that keeps you safe.

 - We have fitted our building with signage, screens and sanitising stations